depth-co/blog/posts/001-introducing-depth.md

 DEPTH is, specifically, a type of Network State: a society in which individuals vote and transact and form binding contracts on the blockchain.
 We'll get into why a blockchain is necessary later.

-It should be apparent to many that today's systems are inadequte for tackling the problems humanity faces.
+It should be apparent to many that today's systems are inadequate for tackling the problems humanity faces.
 If you're like me, you know deep in your soul that in an age where all the world's history and knowledge lies at our fingertips, where we can communicate and opine to anyone across the globe at the speed of light, in an age where we have the most educated aggregate population in history hyper aware of the injustices and suffering each other faces, that we should be able to **quickly** solve global warming, corruption, and disease.
-And yet, what we observe corporations and governments colluding in obscurity to siphone the wealth of the globe for the benefit a wealthy few rather than the people they are supposed to serve, allowing any concern to the environment or the suffering of our peers and families go unadressed if there's no welath to be extracted.
+And yet, what we observe corporations and governments colluding in obscurity to siphon the wealth of the globe for the benefit a wealthy few rather than the people they are supposed to serve, allowing any concern to the environment or the suffering of our peers and families go unaddressed if there's no wealth to be extracted.
 You and I both know a better way exists.
-I personally belive DEPTH is a concretization, a practical praxis, of one such better way.
+I personally believe DEPTH is a concretization, a practical praxis, of one such better way.
 I call on you to join me in actualizing it.

 DEPTH will be formed as a multinational C Corporation for legal status, but internally, it will function as a democracy and nation-state economy.
 Not as a democratic republic such as the USA or a totalitarian state disguised as a democracy like China, but instead a true democracy where each individual's vote is equivalent on all matters regardless of wealth or status.